 You know the love affair that we have been having with meatballs, right?
-It is certainly a go-to-recipe when I need something quick and delicious to serve.
+It has become a go-to-recipe when I need something quick and delicious for dinner.
 One of the things I love about meatballs is the creativity that can go into the recipe.
 From traditional Italian meatballs to a saucy Asian version, the choices are quite limitless.
-This spinach balls are no exception, and the wonderful thing is they are vegetarian.
+These spinach balls are no exception, and they are vegetarian.

 Just wait until you see what other “vegetarian” inspired meatless balls I am working on!!

 - 1 cup panko

 - 2 eggs